nchlswhttkr/website/content/blog/validating-buildkite-pipelines/_index.md

    Uploading this file creates two more jobs.
 1. The first of these new jobs attempts to build my site using [Hugo](https://gohugo.io).
 1. The second job builds (each job runs in a clean checkout of the repository) and deploys my website. \
    The chevron/arrow denotes that this job will only run after all previous jobs have succeeded.
-It won't run if the previous job fails.
+This is a wait step, and it stops the deploy step from running if a prior job fails.

 ![A series of jobs running on Buildkite, where all jobs have run successfully and the build has succeeded](./website-build.png)